 Anyways, not only was I not expecting the delay in Tulsa, I also wasn’t expecting the sobs and tears as I hugged my Mother after security.
 I was more than thrilled to move to the Caribbean, however, there was a large tug in my heart as I parted myself from my family and familiarity.
 As we boarded late, everyone was in a frenzy to get on the plane.
 Conveniently, my carry-on bag, was too big to fit in the overhead.
 I embarrassingly held up the line, and they had to check that bag too.
 Oops.
 After that was situated, we thought we were going to take off, but due to super windy conditions in Dallas, we ended up leaving almost three hours late.
 The lady that was traveling beside me, Eva, seemed like she knew what she was doing in this traveling biz.
 As soon as they said there was a delay, she was on the phone with American Airlines inquiring about a different connection flight.
 I was texting my parents freaking out.
 So when she hung up, I asked her if she traveled a lot.
 She started to tell me a little bit about herself, and the next thing I knew, she was helping me book a new connection flight, which was surprisingly easy, but stressful initially since I didn’t know what I was doing.

-Thank you Eva, you were such a doll.
+Thank you Eva, you were such a lifesaver!
 I had never flown first class, so she showed me the perks, and I enjoyed three glasses of red wine.